maquejp/clear_vscode_ext/README.md

 ## Files

 - **export_extensions.sh**: Exports all currently installed VS Code extensions to a JSON file with a timestamp.
 Also creates a copy called `to_be_removed.json` that you can edit to select extensions for removal.
+Checks for required dependencies before running.
 - **remove_extensions.sh**: Reads the `to_be_removed.json` file and prompts you to confirm removal for each extension.
+Verifies dependencies and provides interactive yes/no prompts.
 - **to_be_removed.json**: A list of extensions to be considered for removal.
 - **vscode-extensions-*.json**: Timestamped backups of your extension lists.
+- **README.md**: This documentation file with instructions and troubleshooting tips.

 ## Usage